 Kristian Bogner is a master photographer, director, filmmaker, speaker and ambassador for Nikon Canada, Broncolor, Lowepro and Manfrotto.
-Awarded 2018 International Photographer of the Year with the Master Photographers International Association, 2020 World Photographic Cup Bronze Medalist and 3-time Commercial Photographer of the Year for Canada with the Professional Photographers of Canada Association among many other awards for his work.
+Awarded 2018 International Photographer of the Year and 3-time International Commercial Photographer of the Year with the Master Photographers International Association, 2020 World Photographic Cup Bronze Medal, 4-time Commercial Photographer of the Year for Canada and the prestigious Yousuf Karsh lifetime achievement award with the Professional Photographers of Canada Association, among many other awards for his work.

 Bogner has a proud 80 year heritage in photography, starting with his grandfather, a master photographer in Germany, and one of Leica’s top ambassadors, followed by his father and mother who are also master photographers.
-His passion for visual storytelling takes him from shooting the Olympics and extreme sports, to fashion, editorial, architecture, aircrafts, nature, commercial projects and expeditions across the globe.
+His passion for visual storytelling takes him from shooting the Olympics and extreme sports, to fashion, editorial, architecture, aircrafts, nature, commercial, industrial and film projects and expeditions on every continent.

 “The EYE of JAWS” – The JAWS surf break a.k.a.
 Pe’ahi, only occurs a few days a year.
 It just so happened that I arrived in Maui, Hawaii the night before the break hit and was glad I had gone with my intuition and brought my 500mm PF on the trip.
 In the morning I saw on TV that the best surfers in the world were in Maui for the JAWS surf competition.
 I grabbed my gear, hiked out to these waves and was able to use my Nikon Z7 and 500mm PF to create this and many other amazing images that day.
 There is nothing like the exhilaration of capturing an extreme sports moment at the peak of its energy – where this incredible wave draws you in to the surfer as he touches the water with his hand.